BeauJoh/thesis/source/11-chapter-3-ode.md

 High performance computing (HPC) hardware is becoming increasingly heterogeneous.
 A major motivation for this is to reduce energy use; indeed, without significant improvements in energy efficiency, the cost of exascale computing will be prohibitive.
-From June 2016 to June 2017, the average energy efficiency of the top 10 of the Green500 supercomputers rose by 2.3x, from 4.8 to 11.1 gigaflops per watt.\cite{feldman_2017}
+From June 2016 to June 2017, the average energy efficiency of the top 10 of the Green500 supercomputers rose by 2.3x, from 4.8 to 11.1 gigaflops per watt [@feldman_2017].
 For many systems, this was made possible by highly energy-efficient Nvidia Tesla P100 GPUs.
 In addition to GPUs, future HPC architectures are also likely to include nodes with FPGA, DSP, ASIC and MIC components.
 A single node may be heterogeneous, containing multiple different computing devices; moreover, a HPC system may offer nodes of different types.
-For example, the Cori system at Lawrence Berkeley National Laboratory comprises 2,388 Cray XC40 nodes with Intel Haswell CPUs, and 9,688 Intel Xeon Phi nodes~\cite{declerck2016cori}.
+For example, the Cori system at Lawrence Berkeley National Laboratory comprises 2,388 Cray XC40 nodes with Intel Haswell CPUs, and 9,688 Intel Xeon Phi nodes [@declerck2016cori].
-The Summit supercomputer at Oak Ridge National Laboratory is based on the IBM Power9 CPU, which includes both NVLINK~\cite{morgan_2016}, a high bandwidth interconnect between Nvidia GPUs; and CAPI, an interconnect to support FPGAs and other accelerators.~\cite{morgan_2017}
+The Summit supercomputer at Oak Ridge National Laboratory is based on the IBM Power9 CPU, which includes both NVLINK [@morgan_2016], a high bandwidth interconnect between Nvidia GPUs; and CAPI, an interconnect to support FPGAs and other accelerators [@morgan_2017].
-Promising next generation architectures include Fujitsu's Post-K~\cite{morgan_2016_postk}, and Cray's CS-400, which forms the platform for the Isambard supercomputer~\cite{feldman_2017_isambard}.
+Promising next generation architectures include Fujitsu's Post-K [@morgan_2016_postk], and Cray's CS-400, which forms the platform for the Isambard supercomputer [@feldman_2017_isambard].
 Both architectures use ARM cores alongside other conventional accelerators, with several Intel Xeon Phi and Nvidia P100 GPUs per node.

 Given this heterogeneity of hardware and the wide diversity of scientific application codes, workload characterization, performance prediction and scheduling are all becoming more challenging.
 To evaluate different approaches requires a representative benchmark suite which is portable to a wide variety of devices.
 We focus on the OpenCL programming model as it is supported on a wide range of systems including CPU, GPU and FPGA devices.
 While it is possible to write application code directly in OpenCL, it may also be used as a base to implement higher-level programming models.
-This technique was shown by Mitra et al. \cite{mitra2014implementation} where an OpenMP runtime was implemented over an OpenCL framework for Texas Instruments Keystone II DSP architecture.
+This technique was shown by Mitra et al. [@mitra2014implementation] where an OpenMP runtime was implemented over an OpenCL framework for Texas Instruments Keystone II DSP architecture.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across diverse architectures.

-In this paper, we present an extended version of the OpenDwarfs benchmark suite, a set of OpenCL benchmarks for heterogeneous computing platforms.\cite{krommydas2016opendwarfs}
+In this paper, we present an extended version of the OpenDwarfs benchmark suite, a set of OpenCL benchmarks for heterogeneous computing platforms.[@krommydas2016opendwarfs]
 We added new benchmarks to improve the diversity of the suite, and made a number of modifications aimed at improving the reproducibility and interpretability of results, portability between devices, and flexibility of configuration including problem sizes.
 We report preliminary results for a subset of the enhanced OpenDwarfs suite on a range of platforms including CPU, GPU and MIC devices.